 - 1 tsp vanilla bean paste

 Mix together the Nuttelex, milk and vanilla and heat until melted and well combined (speed 1, 100C, approx 2 mins).
 Add in the banana and mix until smooth.

-In the large bowl of your mixer sift together the flour, nut meal, sugar, salt, cocoa and baking powder.
+In the large bowl of your mixer sift together the flour, nut and seed meals, sugar, salt, cocoa and baking powder.

 Combine the flour mix into the wet mix .
 (Speed 4, 10secs, scrape down and repeat)

 While the mix is beating, add in the aquafaba.(through the mc hole at the top on speed 4)